Vice (2015 film): Release

 Vice was released on DVD and Blu-ray on March 17, 2015.
-As of November 11, 2022, Vice grossed $935,485 in Russia, Portugal, South Korea, and Taiwan.
+Vice grossed $1,568,954 theatrically and $1,899,509 in home video sales.

 Reception

-The film has a 4% approval rating on Rotten Tomatoes based on 27 reviews; the average rating is 2.4/10.
-It also has a Metacritic score of 17 out of 100 based on 14 reviews.
 Justin Chang of Variety called it a "relentlessly mediocre" film that "barely engages with its potential ideas beyond the most blandly expository, bullet-ridden level".
 Chang said Willis' against-type casting could have been fun, but Willis instead seems bored.

 Jeannette Catsoulis of The New York Times wrote that the film "has absolutely nothing to recommend it", and Robert Abele of the Los Angeles Times called it "dystopian sci-fi for dummies".

 In giving it a C rating, Ignatiy Vishnevetsky of The A.V.
 Club described it as "crummy and artless in a way that's intrinsically watchable".
 Vishnevetsky wrote that although Jane's acting is not believable, it is fun to watch the bizarre mannerisms, comparing it to Gary Busey's off-kilter performances.